jaylenw/firefly-iii-docker-setup/Readme.md

 ## Local Testing

-To get started with this, it is best that you are able to get Fire-fly-iii running locally first before deploying it to your deployment environment (ex. your server).
+To get started with this, it is best that you are able to get Firefly-iii running locally first before deploying it to your deployment environment (ex. your server).

 This repository has a `development` and a `production` folder with each folder corresponding